bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The other restaurant wants to be able to change the images in the campaign throughout the coming year based on their current promotions.

-To support this, I\'ve been asked to setup an iFrame on the main page of the website.
+To support this, I&apos;ve been asked to setup an iFrame on the main page of the website.

 The other restaurants specifically asked for an iFrame to be used because it means that they can update their promotional image on the Little Lemon website without needing to contact me first.

-In this section, I\'m going to demonstrate how to do that.
+In this section, I&apos;m going to demonstrate how to do that.

-I\'ve opened the index.html in Visual Studio Code.
+I&apos;ve opened the index.html in Visual Studio Code.

 ![](images2/media/image87.png){width="6.0in"
 height="3.364102143482065in"}

 First, I add the iFrame element.

-The other restaurant didn\'t provide the URL for the promotional image.
+The other restaurant didn&apos;t provide the URL for the promotional image.

-For now, I\'ll embed a placeholder image that they did provide.
+For now, I&apos;ll embed a placeholder image that they did provide.

 To do this, I add an SRC attribute to the iFrame element and set its value to placeholder.png.

 The image will always be 320 pixels by 128 pixels in size.

-I\'ll need to set the iFrame to the same size.
+I&apos;ll need to set the iFrame to the same size.

 I add the width attribute to the iFrame element and set its value to 320.